Table of Contents

 - What to Do if You Change Your Mind

 - Completing Your Arizona Medical Power of Attorney

 1. Download an Arizona Medical Power of Attorney Sample

-2. The Basics: What is an Arizona Medical Power of Attorney
+2. What is an Arizona Medical Power of Attorney

 An Arizona Medical Power of Attorney (or “Durable Health Care Power of Attorney”) allows you to designate an agent to make healthcare decisions as well as funeral and disposition arrangements on your behalf—in the event of your incapacitation or death (A.R.S. § 36-3221).

 Your agent will ensure that your healthcare desires are represented and decisions regarding your medical care are made with your best interests and personal values in mind.
 Completing a Health Care Power of Attorney form will answer these important questions if you become unable to communicate your wishes: